-If you or your spouse decide that you no longer agree with the terms of divorce, you could be looking at litigation.
-It is not uncommon for a divorce to start as amicable and then turn contested.
+If you or your spouse decide that you no longer agree with the terms of the divorce, you could be looking at litigation.
+It is not uncommon for a divorce to start as amicable and then become contested.
 If it happens and your case gets taken to court, you will need to have a lawyer.

 Hiring an amicable divorce attorney is important because the terms of your divorce must be put into a legally binding agreement.
 Once your agreement is submitted, you will not be able to make revisions or correct mistakes.
 Having an experienced amicable divorce lawyer draw up your agreement and review paperwork will give you peace of mind during a stressful time.

 Filing for Amicable Divorce in Raleigh

 The amicable divorce process is relatively simple.

-The state of North Carolina has two requirements for divorce: a separation of one year and at least one partner has to have lived in North Carolina for at least six months prior to filing for divorce.
+The state of North Carolina has two requirements for divorce: separation of one year and at least one partner has to have lived in North Carolina for at least six months prior to filing for divorce.
 North Carolina recognizes a separation you and your spouse live separately with no intent to reconcile for at least one year prior to filing.
 In most cases, you do not need to file a formal separation with the state.

 Once you have met those requirements, the procedure is as follows: